Localization of weakly interacting bosons in two dimensions: disorder vs lattice geometry effects: Summary of findings and outlook

-The present work provides some insight to understand localization phenomena induced by disorder in two dimensional weakly interacting systems for lattices of different geometries having coordination $z=3,4$ and 6.
-Due to the intrinsic mean-field nature of the Gross-Pitaevskii equation, the quantities that characterize the localization phenomena, namely the average localization length and the energy spectrum, do not capture strong finite size effects.
-However, the information displayed in the energy spectra in the reciprocal space can be compared with direct experimental measurements in ultracold systems~\cite{TOF}.
+The present work provides some insight to understand localisation phenomena induced by disorder in two dimensional weakly interacting systems for lattices of different geometries having coordination $z=3,4$ and 6.
+It is interesting to note although Gross-Pitaevskii equation has an intrinsic mean-field nature, the quantities analysed to investigate localisation phenomena, namely the density distribution across the lattice and the ground state spectra, indeed exhibit signatures associated to the lattice geometry.
+Additionally, the information displayed in the ground state spectra in the reciprocal space can be compared with direct experimental measurements in ultracold systems via time of flight measurements~\cite{TOF}.
 Further investigations of transport phenomena can be addressed with the approach followed in the present work.
 For instance, it is possible to consider in a square lattice, different disorder amplitudes in $\hat e_x$ and $\hat e_y$, that is, setting $\delta_x \neq \delta_y$.
-In view of the results obtained here, this could trigger the formation of stripes where transport could be manipulated via disorder induced localization.
-Beyond ultracold atoms, systems of ions\cite{Ions}, superconducting devices (Cicuit-QED)\cite{CQED} and polariton systems\cite{PolHon} offer opportunities to test our findings analogously via quantum simulation\cite{QSim}.
-Moreover, the interplay of these effects in lattices with dissipation offer another venue of exploration\cite{Disipation}.
-The findings of our work can aid in the development and optimization of transport properties in two dimensional systems for the development of new analog quantum technologies\cite{QTech}.
+In view of the results obtained here, this could trigger the formation of stripes where transport could be manipulated via disorder induced localisation.
+Moreover, dynamical effects in adiabatic and non-adiabatic transfer protocols for the engineering of quantum states could be analysed\cite{LZ,LZ2}.
+Beyond ultracold atoms, systems of ions\cite{Ions}, superconducting devices (Circuit-QED)\cite{CQED}, polariton systems\cite{PolHon,PolHon2} and the addition of high-Q cavities\cite{QOL} offer opportunities to test our findings analogously via quantum simulation\cite{QSim}.
+Moreover, the interplay of these effects in lattices with dissipation offer another venue of exploration\cite{Disipation, Disipation2} or measurement induced dynamics\cite{PRACab}.
+The findings of our work can aid in the development and characterise of transport properties in two dimensional systems for the development of new analog quantum technologies\cite{QTech}.